Superdiffusive and Subdiffusive Exceptional Times in the Dynamical Discrete Web

 \begin{section}{Introduction}$\quad$ This paper examines the dynamical discrete web (DyDW), a system of coalescing random walks that evolves in a continuous dynamical time parameter.
 The dynamical discrete web was introduced by Howitt and Warren in \cite{OP1}.
 The DyDW and related systems have been considered as models for erosion and other hydrological phenomena (see \cite{OP5},\cite{OP6}).
 We examine ``exceptional times" for the DyDW.
 These are dynamical times at which paths from the DyDW display behavior that would have probability zero for a standard random walk, or for the DyDW observed at a deterministic time.

-Now we define the dynamical discrete web, and briefly describe our main results.
-This paper follows \cite{OP} closely; for a more thorough introduction to the subject see Section 1 of their paper.
+First we define the dynamical discrete web, and briefly describe our main results.
+This paper follows \cite{OP} closely; for a more thorough introduction to the subject see Section 1 of that paper.

 To discuss the DyDW, we first define the discrete web (DW).
 The discrete web is a system of coalescing one-dimensional simple symmetric random walks.
 To construct it, we independently assign to each point in $\Z^2_{\text{even}}:=\{(x,t)\in \Z^2 : \; x+t \text{ is even} \}$ a symmetric, $\pm 1$-valued Bernoulli random variable, $\xi_{(x,t)}$.
 We then draw an arrow from $(x,t)$ to $(x+\xi_{(x,t)}, t+1)$ (see Figure \ref{fig: 1}).
-For each $(x,t) \in \Z^2_{\text{even}}$, we let $S_{(x,t)}(t)$ be the path that starts at $(x,t)$ and follows the arrows from there.
+For each $(x,t) \in \Z^2_{\text{even}}$, we let $S_{(x,t)}(\cdot)$ be the path that starts at $(x,t)$ and follows the arrows from there.
 The discrete web is the collection of all such paths for $(x,t) \in \Z^2_{\text{even}}$.
 As the figures and the ordering of $(x,t)$ suggest, we let the path time coordinate, $t$, run vertically, and the space coordinate, $x$, run horizontally.